bas2k/jquery.appear/README.md

-# jQuery plugin to call a function when an element becomes visible
+# jQuery plugin to call a function when an element appears

 ## Usage